Napa Valley Prep Football: Fumble return key as Saints blank Braves in Vine Bowl, 28-0

-ST. HELENA — The St. Helena High football team might be small in roster size — 19 players — but in Friday's season-opening 28-0 shutout over the Justin-Siena Braves, the Saints showed that they will apply bloody knuckles to any fight.
+ST. HELENA — The St. Helena High football team might be small in roster size with 19 players, but the Saints showed in Friday's season-opening 28-0 shutout over the Justin-Siena Braves that they will apply bloody knuckles to any fight.

 When the teams had previously met in 2001, in a game Justin won 47-0, no player on either roster was alive.
 St. Helena coaching staff members Ian MacMillan, Steve Shifflett, Rich Cotruvo and Steve Vargus were at Justin.